Free PM skills repos vs ProductLobster.

 | Cost | Free, plus the LLM tokens you pay your own provider | Free during beta.
 Plus $29/mo, Pro $79/mo, Studio $200/mo when billing opens. |

-A free GitHub repo of PM skills works great when you already know what to ask.
-You know which prompt to reach for, when to run it, how to interpret the output, and how to chain it into the next decision.
+A good PM skills repo works great when you already know what to ask.
+You know which skill to reach for, when to run it, how to interpret the output, and how to chain it into the next decision.
+You run it on your own machine, with your own API key.

 ProductLobster knows what to ask.
-Then it runs the asks, captures your answers, validates the output, and gets sharper every time you use it.
-You're not buying prompts.
-You're buying a hosted senior PM that thinks for your product over time.
+Then it runs the asks on hosted infrastructure, captures your answers, validates the output, and gets sharper every time you use it.
+You're not installing a skill to babysit.
+You're getting a hosted senior PM that thinks for your product over time.

 When each is the right tool.